Thank you for your message. We will contact you shortly.

 40% municipal / 60% equity mix assumed less risk and added more after-tax return than an all-equity portfolio over 20 years.

-Correlation shows how closely asset classes resemble each other.
-Adding municipal bonds can diversify your investment portfolio and act as a hedge against return volatility.
+Correlation shows how closely investments move in relation to each other.
+Allocating to municipal bonds in a portfolio that includes traditional income and equities can diversify the portfolio to reduce risk and act as a hedge against return volatility.

 Municipal bond funds may allow investors to: